If you’re an entrepreneur who is either considering growing your business or already moving forward — congratulations! This is an exciting step.

 - Lack of attention to other employee-related issues

-Make sure you have a clear handle on all aspects of your business before going forward with a move, and be sure to document your successes.
-Keep an eye on shorter term (non-financial) goals because when these are in place, your business should be more sustainable and robust — which means there will be plenty of time to expand in the future.
+Make sure you have a clear handle on all aspects of your business before going forward with a move.
+Be sure to document your successes.
+Keep an eye on shorter term (non-financial) goals.
+When these are in place, your business should be more sustainable and robust — which means there will be plenty of time to expand in the future.

 Evolve smoothly and in-balance instead of trying to forge on into new territory and going in blind.